Code

 Course Overview

-The module will promote critical analysis of current research and guidelines which they can implement in their practice to deliver evidence-based care.
+The module will promote critical analysis of current research and guidelines which candidates can implement in their practice to deliver evidence-based care.
 Critical thinking and sharing of practice between candidates will also be utilised throughout the module to support the development of collaborative practice within orthopaedic care.
 The module is led by an experienced clinical educator and delivered with specialist, expert members of the multi-disciplinary team who utilise extensive experience to support their teaching.

 This module can be taken as standalone Continuing Professional Development (CPD), or as part of a Master’s of Science (MSc), Postgraduate Diploma (PGDip), Postgraduate Certificate (PGCert) or Graduate Certificate (GradCert) in Paediatrics & Child Healthcare Practice.
-See our MSc Paediatrics & Child Healthcare Practice page for more information about these programmes.
-If you wish to discuss how this module could fit into one of our programmes, please contact academic.programmes@gosh.nhs.uk.
+See our Paediatrics and Child Healthcare Practice MSc page for more information about these programmes.

-Learners considering a programme will need to attend a pre-entry meeting with the programme leader to review the requirements and expectations of the programme.
-To set up a programme planning meeting, please contact the Academic Programmes Team at the GOSH Learning Academy: academic.programmes@gosh.nhs.uk.
+Candidates considering a programme will need to attend a pre-entry meeting with the programme leader to review the requirements and expectations of the programme.
+To book a programme planning meeting, click here.

 Teaching

-Active learning will allow students to learn via collaboration, cooperation, and peer-based learning.
+Active learning will allow candidates to learn via collaboration, cooperation, and peer-based learning.
 Activities may include interactive lectures, clinical skills demonstration and supervised practice, small group activities, case-based discussions, workshops, practice simulations and tutorials.

-Synchronous and asynchronous learning and teaching activities are delivered via a combination of study days and digital strategies at local sites or online using the Virtual Learning Environment (VLE).
+Synchronous and asynchronous learning and teaching activities are delivered via a combination of study days and digital strategies at local sites or online using the Virtual Learning Environment (MyLearning).

 Clinical skills development and simulation are delivered in fully equipped, state of the art skills labs using a range of low and high-fidelity learning modalities.